NSphere-SIDM/NSphere-SIDM/README.md

 This approach significantly reduces computational cost compared to traditional `𝑁²` 𝑁-body methods and mitigates issues like two-body relaxation effects, making it suitable for high-precision studies of spherical systems on standard hardware.

-*(For more technical details, see the full [Online Documentation](https://nsphere-sidm.github.io/NSphere-SIDM/))*

-**Self Interactions:** NSphere-SIDM augments the gravitational evolution with self-interactions via direct Monte Carlo of particle scatterings.
+**Self Interactions:** NSphere augments the gravitational evolution with self-interactions via direct Monte Carlo of particle scatterings.
 At each time step, particles within local phase-space neighborhoods scatter stochastically based on their relative velocities and a user-specified cross-section (σ/m).
 Pairs scatter in their center-of-mass frame with momentum conserved and randomized directions.
 The implementation supports parallel execution allowing efficient simulation of SIDM physics including core formation and gravothermal collapse, as detailed in Kamionkowski, Sigurdson & Slone (2025), [arXiv:2506.04334](https://arxiv.org/abs/2506.04334).

+**Anisotropy Models:** NSphere supports anisotropic velocity distributions with constant-β or Osipkov-Merritt radially-varying β(r) = r²/(r² + r_a²) models, where β controls orbital preference (β<0 tangential, β=0 isotropic, β>0 radial).
+Hernquist constant-β distributions are computed analytically using hypergeometric functions with special-case formulas for β=±0.5; other velocity distributions are computed numerically.
+Osipkov-Merritt models employ the augmented density method where ρ_Q(r) = ρ(r)(1+r²/r_a²) is inverted to obtain f(Q) where Q = ℰ - L²/(2r_a²), pseudo-velocities are sampled using rejection sampling, and coordinate transformations map pseudo-velocities to physical velocity components.
+The implementation automatically detects negative distribution function values, corrects one-off numerical artifacts, and prominently warns the user when there are unphysical negative regions.
+For further details on anisotropic implementations, see Kamionkowski & Sigurdson (2025), [arXiv:2510.23705](https://arxiv.org/abs/2510.23705).

+*(For more technical details, see the full [Online Documentation](https://nsphere-sidm.github.io/NSphere-SIDM/))*

 ## Core Components & Usage